 - Serve immediately with the parsley garnish and some good soda bread.

-- You will need a floury potato for this, I use Maris Piper.
+- Potatoes, you will need a floury potato for this, I use Maris Piper.

-- The time it takes for your potatoes to cook will depend on the size, the bigger the potato the longer it will take to cook.
+- Cooking Time.
+The time it takes for your potatoes to cook will depend on the size, the bigger the potato the longer it will take to cook.

-- You can make this vegan, however, I have not tested it as a vegan soup.
+- Make it Vegan.
+You can make this vegan, however, I have not tested it as a vegan soup.